-Section 3.7 was added in October 2021.
+This Section was added in 2021.
 Annuity accounts and standing right savings accounts receive special tax treatment under the Income Tax Act 2001 and the Wages and Salaries Tax Act 1964.
 The failure of a bank holding such accounts would require the payout of the accrued capital and expose depositors to the risk that the tax benefits of such accounts could be lost.

-For this reason Section 3.7 introduces special treatment for annuity accounts and standing right savings accounts in the administration of the deposit guarantee scheme.
-Although the DGS directive states that these deposits must also be made available to the depositor within the statutory period of ten working days (seven working days from 2024), the guiding principle must be avoidance of undesirable tax consequences.
+For this reason, this Section introduces special treatment for annuity accounts and standing right savings accounts in the administration of the DGS.
+Although the DGSD states that these deposits must also be made available to the depositor within the statutory period of ten working days (seven working days from 2024), the guiding principle must be avoidance of undesirable tax consequences.
 Another factor is that a depositor may be unaware of these tax consequences.
 In order to protect the depositor's interests, we are therefore building extra caution into the payout process.

-The first paragraph states that we will not make compensation for annuity accounts and standing right savings accounts available automatically on the website of the deposit guarantee scheme.
+The first paragraph states that we will not make compensation for annuity accounts and standing right savings accounts available automatically on the website of the DGS.
 This avoids the risk that a depositor will have the compensation paid out without being aware of the possible tax consequences.

 The second paragraph states that we will draw the depositor's attention to the possible tax consequences of immediate receipt of compensation.
 The depositor reserves the right to receive the compensation and to have it paid out to a bank account of their choice.
-The third paragraph states that in our administration of the deposit quarantee scheme we are prepared to cooperate in providing compensation based on a tax-neutral payout.
+The third paragraph states that in our administration of the DGS, DNB is prepared to cooperate in providing compensation based on a tax-neutral payout.
 This could be a solution in line with the Protocol on the Streamlining of Capital Transfers drawn up by the Dutch Banking Association and the Dutch Association of Insurers.
 We cannot provide advance assurance that this option will be available.
-The ability to offer this solution depends in part on banks' readiness to support it at the specific time of execution of the deposit guarantee scheme.
+The ability to offer this solution depends in part on banks' readiness to support it at the specific time of execution of the DGS.
 Guaranteeing tax neutrality may also pose technical challenges.
-The addition of Section 3.7 to the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme in any case creates a basis on which to facilitate such a solution.
+This Section to the Policy Rule on the Scope and

+Execution of the Deposit Guarantee Scheme in any case creates a basis on which to facilitate such a solution.